Robo3D/User-Manuals/docs/source/R1Plus/maintenance/index.rst

 Remember, a well-maintained Robo R1+ Plus is a happy one!

 -----
+Things to check before every print
+-----

 Be sure to check for the following before every print:
------

    - Make sure the print bed is free of any/all objects
    - Make sure nothing is blocking the extruder head from moving freely around the build area.
    - Make sure no objects are above or below the print head that could prevent it from freely moving up and down or side to side.